ClickHouse/ClickHouse/docs/en/interfaces/cli.md

 #### Query Syntax {#cli-queries-with-parameters-syntax}

 Format a query using the standard method.
-Place the values that you want to pass from the app to the query in braces in the following format:
+Place the values that you want to pass from the app parameters to the query in braces in the following format:

 ```
 {<name>:<data type>}
 ```

-- `name` — A placeholder identifier that should be used in app parameters as `--param_name = value`.
+- `name` — Placeholder identifier that should be used in app parameters as `--param_<name> = value`.
-- `data type` — The data type of the app parameter value.
-For example, a data structure like `(integer, ('string', integer))` can have a `Tuple(UInt8, Tuple(String, UInt8))` data type (you can also use another [integer](../data_types/int_uint.md) types).
+- `data type` — Data type of the app parameter value.
+For example, a data structure like `(integer, ('string', integer))` can have the `Tuple(UInt8, Tuple(String, UInt8))` data type (you can also use another [integer](../data_types/int_uint.md) types).

 #### Example